Here is the handy-dandy SWEAT FAQ. PLEASE read this before calling or emailing us to ask a question. Thanks and enjoy!

 Q. What happened to your old location(s)?

 A. On October 23rd, 2005 Hurricane Wilma tore our first space a new one – literally.
 The entire front wall of the second floor collapsed onto the street below, rendering our building unsafe by the city.
-After that we moved into a temporary space in the back of Churchill’s.
-On November 30th, 2007, we moved into our current storefront next door to Churchill’s.
+Six weeks and one non-compliant landlord later, we moved into a small temporary space in the back of Churchill’s.
+On November 30th, 2007, we moved into our current storefront next door to Churchill’s and have been making it better and better ever since.

 Q. Why’d Sara leave Sweat?